 - We aim to make sure everything on our site is up-to-date and accurate as of the publishing date, but we cannot guarantee we haven't missed something.
 It's your responsibility to double-check all information before making any decision.
 If you spot something that looks wrong, please let us know.

 We know keeping your loved ones’ information safe is invaluable.
 One way to enhance your family’s online security is by using a password manager.
-Based on our extensive testing, we’ve determined that the best password managers for families are NordPass, 1Password, and Dashlane.
+Based on our extensive testing, we’ve determined that the best password managers for families are NordPass, Aura Password Manager, 1Password, and Dashlane.

-NordPass is our top pick for its high security standards.
-Runners-up 1Password provides unique features like Travel Mode, and Dashlane has a great free password manager that you can test out risk-free for as long as you like.
+NordPass is our top pick due to its high security standards, ease of use, and competitive price point.
+Runners-up include Aura Password Manager for its robust online protection, 1Password for its unique features like Travel Mode, and Dashlane for its comprehensive free password manager that you can test out risk-free

 Keep reading to learn how these top password manager providers can secure your family’s sensitive data.